-We keep the health and financial information of our current and former members private, as required by law, accreditation standards and our rules.
-We are required by federal law to give you this notice to explain your rights and our legal duties and privacy practices.
+We keep the health and financial information of our current and former members private as required by law, accreditation standards and our own internal rules.
+We're also required by federal law to give you this notice to explain your rights and our legal duties and privacy practices.